naotoo1/bcd-fastapi/README.md

 # bcd-fastapi
-Breast Cancer detection using prosemble ML package with fastapi framework
+Breast Cancer detection using prosemble ML package with fastapi framework with depolyment on Heroku cloud platform